By Benjamin Waddell WRITERS ON THE RANGE

 But Westside’s success is an exception.
 Since 2020, when Colorado began requiring mobile home park owners to provide their residents with notice of their intent to sell, over a hundred trailer parks have been placed on the market and only four have successfully bought the land beneath them.

 Now, Colorado needs to pass additional legislation that would grant first right of refusal to park residents, give them more time to submit an offer, and cap the percentage that parks can raise rent.
 A bill to do just that has been introduced by State Democratic Rep. Andrew Boesenecker.

 Westside Mobile Home Park residents needed a miracle, and they got it.
 But access to dignified housing shouldn’t come down to miracles.
 It should simply be the way things are.

-Benjamin Waddell is a contributor to Writers on the Range, writersontherange.org, an independent nonprofit dedicated to spurring lively conversation about the West.
-He is an associate professor of sociology at Fort Lewis College in Durango, Colorado.
+Benjamin Waddell is a contributor to Writers on the Range, writersontherange.org, a nonprofit dedicated to spurring lively conversation about the West.
+He is a sociologist based at Fort Lewis College in Durango, Colorado.